Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

+In Table~\ref{Table 3: MQS for various methods}, angular weighted combining performs well, with the bold font indicating that it delivered the lowest MQS scores for four of the five categories.
+Turning to the other methods, we first note that the beta-transformed linear pool performed notably well for the U.S. national series, but apart from this, was uncompetitive with the better of the other methods.
+The best trimming method was exterior trimming with vertical averaging.
+In terms of the skill score averaged over all 52 series, this method was better than any other method, slightly outperforming angular weighted combining.
+Recalibration of the weighted combining methods did not lead to improvement in the results for these methods.

-As angular combining conceptually lies between horizontal and vertical combining, it could be suggested that angular combining is perhaps equivalent to a \textit{secondary} weighted combination of the distributional forecasts produced by horizontal and vertical combining, with the weights related to the angle $\theta$.
-When $\theta=0^{\textrm{o}}$, the weight on the horizontally combined forecast would equal 1, and when $\theta=90^{\textrm{o}}$, the weight on the vertically combined forecast would be 1.
-However, the question would then be whether this secondary weighted combination should be performed horizontally or vertically.
-We implemented both possibilities, with the weights for the secondary combination estimated by minimizing the sum of in-sample MQS.
-The first two rows of values in Table~\ref{table 6} are the out-of-sample MQS results for horizontal and vertical secondary weighted combinations of the two distributional forecasts resulting from horizontal and vertical averaging of the individual distributional forecasts.
-These results differ from, and are poorer than, the results for angular averaging in Table~\ref{table 1}.
-In Table~\ref{table 6}, the third and fourth rows of values are the results for secondary horizontal and vertical weighted combining of the two distributional forecasts produced by horizontal and vertical performance-weighted combining of the individual distributional forecasts.
-These results differ from, and are not as good as, the results for angular weighted combining in Table~\ref{table 1}.
+It could be suggested that angular combining can be approximated by a \textit{secondary} weighted combination of the CDF forecasts produced by horizontal and vertical combining, with the weights related to the angle $\theta$.
+When $\theta=0^{\textrm{o}}$, the weight on the horizontal combination would equal 1, and when $\theta=90^{\textrm{o}}$, the weight on the vertical combination would be 1.
+However, the question would then be whether to perform this secondary weighted combination horizontally or vertically.
+We implemented both possibilities, with the weights estimated by minimizing the sum of in-sample MQS.
+The third and fourth rows of values in Table~\ref{Table 4: MQS for combinations of combinations} are the out-of-sample MQS results for horizontal and vertical secondary weighted combinations of the two CDF forecasts resulting from horizontal and vertical averaging of the individual CDF forecasts.
+The better of these two methods is not quite as accurate as angular averaging, which is included at the top of the table, and the poorer of the two methods is notably worse than angular averaging.
+In this comparison, angular averaging has the appeal of accuracy, and avoids the need to select between horizontal and vertical secondary weighted combining.
+Similar comments can be made when comparing the angular weighted combining results in the second row of the table, with the results in the bottom two rows, which correspond to secondary horizontal and vertical weighted combining of the two CDF forecasts produced by horizontal and vertical performance-weighted combining of the individual CDF forecasts.